solarwinds/solarwinds-apm-ruby/README.md

 No special steps are needed to instrument Ruby on Rails.
 Once part of the bundle, the traceview gem will automatically detect Rails and instrument on stack initialization.

-*Note: Unless you are Heroku, you will still need to decide on your `tracing_mode` depending on whether you are running with an instrumented Apache or nginx in front of your Rails stack.
+*Note: You will still need to decide on your `tracing_mode` depending on whether you are running with an instrumented Apache or nginx in front of your Rails stack.
 See below for more details.*

 ### The Install Generator